Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: Experiments

 \subsection{Setup}

 We utilize CodeGym to train a diverse range of language models.
 For short-CoT models, we evaluated the Qwen2.5 series~\citep{qwen2025qwen25technicalreport} with multiple model sizes (7B, 14B, 32B, and 72B).
 For long-CoT models, QwQ-32B~\citep{qwq32b} is tested.
-For the reinforcement learning algorithm, we apply GRPO~\citep{shao2024deepseekmath} to train our models with a batch size of $512\times8$ ($512$ training instances per step with each sample $8$ times).
+For the reinforcement learning algorithm, we apply GRPO~\citep{shao2024deepseekmath} to train our models with a batch size of $512\times8$ ($512$ task configurations per step with each sample $8$ times).
 Training continues until the training reward approaches saturation, which indicates diminishing returns from further updates.
-As shown in Figure~\ref{fig:train_curve}, models smaller than $32$B plateau near $100$ steps, while training beyond this point yields negligible gains.
+As shown in Figure~\ref{fig:train_curve}, models with no greater than $32$B reach a performance plateau with $100$ steps.
 In contrast, the 72B model exhibits faster reward stabilization due to its stronger capacity, requiring only $50$ steps to reach saturation.
 For models smaller than 32B, we train with three different seeds to evaluate stability.
 For larger models, we report results from a single seed due to computational limitations.
 Detailed hyperparameter settings are provided in Appendix~\ref{app:training_hyperparameters}.